cysouw/diathesis/text/c03_prepositions.md

 - Mir ist zum Heulen im Sommer.
 Der Sommer ist zum Heulen.
 - Mir ist langweilig im Sommer.
 Der Sommer ist langweilig.

-### --- [ ADJ > SBJ > Ø ] Preposition anticausative --- {.unnumbered}
+### --- [ ADJ > SBJ > Ø ] Conciliative --- {.unnumbered}

+A \textsc{conciliative} is a diathesis in which an instrument-like artefact is promoted to nominative subject.
+This instrument is an intermediate (Lat. *conciliator*, 'intermediary/mediator') that is used by an agent to reach a certain goal.

-### [ Np | –N ] Preposition anticausative {#sec:prepositions-intransitive-preposition-anticausative}
+### [ Np | –N ] Intransitive conciliative {#sec:prepositions-intransitive-preposition-anticausative}

-These intransitive verbs a (non-governed) prepositional constituent alternates with a nominative subject \Next[a,b].
-With some verbs the old nominative can be retained as genitive possessor of the new nominative \NNext[b].
-Because of this possessor, the alternation is referred to by Levin [-@levin1993: 77] as "Possessor Subject".
-However, the old nominative and genitive possessor need not be the same participant \NNext[c], so this should not be seen as a definitional characteristic.
+For these intransitive verbs a (non-governed) prepositional constituent alternates with a nominative subject \Next[a,b].

 \ex.
  \a.
 Er klappert mit der Tür.
  \b.
 Die Tür klappert.

+With some verbs the old nominative can be retained as genitive possessor of the new nominative \Next[b].
+Because of this possessor, the alternation is referred to by Levin [-@levin1993: 77] as "Possessor Subject".
+However, the old nominative and genitive possessor need not be the same participant \Next[c], so this should not be seen as a definitional characteristic.
+The possessor (if present) in turn can show an alternation with a dative for some verbs \Next[d], see [@sec:case-possessor-of-nominative-to-dative-experiencer].

 \ex.
  \a.
-Ich dränge auf eine Änderung.
- \b.
-Meine Änderung drängt.
- \c.
-Ich dränge auf deine Änderung.

-The possessor (if present) in turn can show an alternation with a dative for some verbs \Next[a-c], see [@sec:case-possessor-of-nominative-to-dative-experiencer].

-\ex.
- \a.
 Ich passe in den Anzug.
  \b.
 Mein Anzug passt.
  \c.
+Ich passe in deinen Anzug.
+ \d.
 Mir passt der Anzug.

 **Attested Verbs**

 - *mit* : (Noise production) *klappern, klingeln, quietschen, rasseln, rattern*
-- *auf* : *drängen*
 - *an*  : *zunehmen*
 - *in*  : *passen*